husanIbragimov/GeoPortal/README.md

     Here's how you can update your __env.py__ file to combine the metadata from multiple __Base__ classes correctly:

     ```python
+    from sqlalchemy import MetaData # add this import

     # add your model's MetaData object here
     # for 'autogenerate' support
     # from myapp import mymodel